 Pelican promises to be a solid cooler that will be able to handle anything that you throw its way.
 As a testament to this, there is a lifetime warranty available on most Pelican brand coolers.
 This can help you handle the price and feel more secure with your purchase.

 Pelican Vs Yeti Video Review With Ice Challenge Results

-Yeti was founded in 2006 and has proven that it is for the serious outdoor enthusiasts.
+Yeti was founded in 2006 (a much newer company compared to Pelican) and has proven that it is for the serious outdoor enthusiasts.
 In fact, when most are looking for a high end cooler, they often compare it to a Yeti.
 We have already written articles on Grizzly vs Yeti, Engel Vs Yeti, K2 Vs Yeti as many potential buyers have asked this same question.

 If you consider all of the five star ratings for the Yeti brand coolers, you will see that these are definitely a favorite for most people.
-They are able to hold ice in extreme weather conditions, they are easy to drain, and easy to carry.
+They are able to hold ice in extreme weather conditions (in excess of five days as seen in our testing).
+Also, they are easy to drain, and easy to carry.
 Fans rave that they are the ideal cooler regardless of whether they are hunting, fishing, camping, or tailgating.
-Some people use their Yeti coolers on a daily basis and almost all feel that it is well worth the price that they had to pay for it.
+Many people use their Yeti coolers on a daily basis and almost all feel that it is well worth the price that they had to pay for it.
 Read Our Full Yeti Reviews⇒